puqeko/gitstatus/README.md

 # gitstatus

+---

+Customisations in this fork
+- Nix integration
+- Don't fail on index unreadable, instead treat as if query made disregarding index data
+- Pass extra record with result to indicate if index was read
+- Update plugins and help message to support this

+---

 **gitstatus** is a 10x faster alternative to `git status` and `git describe`.
 Its primary use case is to enable fast git prompt in interactive shells.